-Winter is right around the corner, and many denizens of Southern California and the surrounding area might very well be planning a winter getaway.
+Winter is just about here, and many denizens of Southern California and the surrounding area might very well be planning a winter getaway.
 Maybe a little relaxation.
 Maybe some fun on the slopes, skiing or snowboarding.
 Indeed, SoCal has a spot where all this is possible: Big Bear, which is just a couple of hours north of Los Angeles.

 Big Bear is specifically home to Bear Mountain and Snow Summit, two sister resorts just a hop, skip, and a jump from each other.
 While both resorts offer plenty of winter activities, once the snow melts, you can trade in your skis and snowboards for bikes and enjoy a bit of mountain biking.